-The Phase IIa clinical trials for high blood pressure (FIRIBASTAT program) were completed in April 2016 and company reveals positive results in June 2017 at the ESH congress.
+The Phase IIa clinical trials for high blood pressure (firibastat program) were completed in April 2016 and the company presented positive results in June 2017 at the European Society of Hypertension congress.

 The resulting data showed positive signals over several parameters of the study, particularly on the main indicator (primary endpoint), the drop in daytime systolic blood pressure measured as ambulatory pressure in hypertensive patients.

 Quantum Genomics launched a Phase IIb study in Q4 2017 in the United States.
 This study, named NEW-HOPE, covered 256 hypertensive patients at high cardiovascular risk.

 Phase IIb results published last November demonstrate that firibastat has highly significant anti-hypertensive efficacy in patients at high cardiovascular risk whose hypertension is generally difficult to treat.

 In accordance with these results, Quantum Genomics is preparing to launch a Phase III trial studying the effectiveness of firibastat as a treatment for resistant hypertension, thus paving the way for marketing authorisation.
 The complications of hypertension are particularly severe, and the disease is responsible for 9.4 million deaths worldwide each year.